On Strategic Measures and Optimality Properties in Discrete-Time Stochastic Control with Universally Measurable Policies: Applications and Extensions

 \begin{prop} Assume the axiom of analytic determinacy.
 Let $X$ and $Y$ be Borel spaces, let $D \subset X \times Y$ be analytic, and let $f: D \to \bar \R$ be upper semianalytic.
 Define $f^*: \text{\rm proj}_X(D) \to \bar \R$ by $f^*(x) = \inf_{y \in D_x} f(x, y)$, where $D_x$ is the $x$-section of $D$.
 Then the following hold: \begin{enumerate}[leftmargin=0.7cm,labelwidth=!] \item[\rm (i)] The function $f^*$ is universally measurable. \item[\rm (ii)] The set $E^* : = \{ x \in \text{\rm proj}_X(D) \mid \argmin_{y \in D_x} f(x,y) \not= \varnothing \}$ is universally measurable.
 For each $\epsilon > 0$, there exists a universally measurable function $\psi: \text{\rm proj}_X(D) \to Y$ such that $\psi(x) \in D_x$ for all $x \in \text{\rm proj}_X(D)$ and

 \end{enumerate} \end{prop}

-\begin{rem} \rm (a) Roughly speaking, the axiom of analytic determinacy concerns a certain class of infinite-stage two-player games, called analytic games, in which the two players take turns to choose a natural number, thereby producing an infinite sequence of such numbers, and the set of winning outcomes is a member of the algebra generated by analytic sets in the space of all such sequences.
+\begin{rem} \rm Regarding analytic determinacy and the standard ZFC axioms:\\ (a) Roughly speaking, the axiom of analytic determinacy concerns a certain class of infinite-stage two-player games, called analytic games, in which the two players take turns to choose a natural number, thereby producing an infinite sequence of such numbers, and the set of winning outcomes is a member of the algebra generated by analytic sets in the space of all such sequences.
 The axiom asserts that all these games are determined (i.e., one of the two players has a winning strategy).
 For the precise definition and discussions on the mathematical evidence for this axiom and the related large cardinal axioms in set theory, see the book \cite[Sec.\ 26.B]{Kec95} and the articles \cite[p.\ 6582]{MaS88} and \cite{Koe14}.

 (b) The following assertion is known to be independent of ZFC (namely, ZFC can neither prove nor disprove it; cf.\ \cite[p.\ 546]{MPS90} and \cite[p.\ 677]{PrS16}): there exists a coanalytic set $B$ in $X \times Y := [0, 1]^2$ whose projection on $X$ is not universally measurable.
 If such a set $B$ exists, a counterexample to Prop.~\ref{prp-ext-sel} can be constructed by letting $D = [0,1]^2$ and $f(x, y) = \ind_{B^c}(x, y)$, and similar counterexamples to the universal measurability of the optimal value functions in MDPs and in minimax stochastic optimization problems have been discussed in \cite[Ex.\ (48)]{BFO74} and \cite[Ex.\ 1, Remark 4]{Now10}, respectively.
 Under ZFC and analytic determinacy, such sets $B$ do not exist \cite[Thm.\ 36.20]{Kec95}; see Section~\ref{sec-sel-proof} for more details.